Lebyath/Lebyath/README.md

 - 👋 Hi, I’m @Lebyath
-- 👀 I’m interested in learning all things IT.
+- 👀 I’m interested in learning Python, JavaScript and other Web Dev skills!
-- 🌱 I’m currently learning Python and CompTIA!
+- 🌱 I’m currently enrolled for CIS at WTAMU!
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to collaborate on anything, I'm a beginner and will take all the help I can get.
-- 📫 How to reach me on Discord as DeathUponIt#5473!
+- 📫 How to reach me?
+On Discord as DeathUponIt#5473!
+My email is crw0509@yahoo.com.

 <!---
 Lebyath/Lebyath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.